 Vikki Brennan, Director.
 Vikki comes from an ethical buying and human rights background.
 Prior to her role at Proudly Made in Africa, Vikki was Head of Brand Outreach at the Bangladesh Accord Foundation in Amsterdam.
 She has previously held roles at high street retailer Primark, moving through the ranks from fashion buying to Senior Ethical Trading Executive.
 Vikki also holds an Mphil (Hons) in International Peace Studies from Trinity College Dublin and is a certified SA8000 lead auditor.

-Claire Lynch, Programme and Sourcing Manager.
+Claire Lynch, Head of Operations.
 Claire specialises in marketing, business development and international development.
 She led the marketing and brand development of Fuschia beauty products from its start-up phase and grew its market footprint.
 Claire also ran a successful independent events management business before moving to the development sector where she was communications manager for AidLink.
 She has worked in a series of events management roles for Dóchas.
 Claire's background is in international relations and she has a Masters in Human Rights Law from NUIG and is a certified SA8000 auditor.

 If you have any queries for our team, please contact us now.